vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 # Using Volumes with vSphere Integrated Containers #

 vSphere Integrated Containers supports the use of container volumes.
-You can create container volumes either in volume stores on vSphere datastores or in volume stores in NFS data volumes.
+You can create container volumes either in volume stores on vSphere datastores or in NFS share points that you designate as volume stores.
+The vSphere datastore or NFS share point houses the volume store and containers build volumes in that volume store.

 **IMPORTANT**: To use container volume capabilities with vSphere Integrated Containers, the vSphere administrator must configure one or more volume stores on the virtual container host (VCH).
-When the vSphere administrator creates a VCH, they can specify a vSphere datastore or NFS data volume to use to store container volumes.
+When the vSphere administrator creates a VCH, they can specify a vSphere datastore or NFS share point to use to store container volumes.
 For information about how to create VCHs with volume stores, see the description of the [`vic-machine create --volume-store` option](../vic_vsphere_admin/vch_installer_options.md#volume-store) in *Virtual Container Host Deployment Options*.
 For information about how to add volume stores to existing VCHs, see [Add Volume Stores](../vic_vsphere_admin/configure_vch.md#volumes) in *Configure Virtual Container Hosts*.

 - [Obtain the List of Available Volume Stores](#list_vs)
 - [Obtain the List of Available Volumes](#list_vols)